Sparky-python/Arista_scripts/README.md

 This example will send traffic out of Ethernet1 (note the format of the interface is based on the linux interface naming) to 239.1.1.1 at a rate of 1000 pps and each packet will be 1500 bytes in size.

+## CVP_configlet_builder_encrypt_passwords.py

+A Python script for use within a CVP configlet builder which reads in a static configlet which contains local usernames and the enable password.
+This static configlet can be edited to update the unencrypted passwords using the config "username <USER> secret <PASSWORD>" syntax.
+Then run the builder configlet which will update the static configlet with the SHA512 encrypted versions of the passwords.
+Therefore the static configlet doesn't contain clear text passwords and CVP doesn't generate config compliance issues.

+INSTALLATION
+1. create a configlet builder in CVP
+2. paste this script in to the Main Script box, no Form is required.
+3. edit the configlet_name variable which contain the name of the static configlet containing the local usernames and passwords
+4. click on Generate
+5. then execute the Tasks which are created assuming the configlet is already applied to some devices